-You can back up or restore Fiery server settings from Configure or from Command WorkStation.
+You can back up or restore Fiery server settings from Command WorkStation.
+If your Fiery server is FS350 or earlier, you can also back up or restore settings from Configure.

 Note: The Restore Fiery Settings and Restore Default Fiery Settings option are not available for every Fiery server.